 Entry and residence of EU citizens

-All EU citizens can enter, stay, and move freely in Italy for a maximum period of 3 months.
+All EU and Schengen citizens can enter, stay, and move freely in Italy for a maximum period of 3 months.

 Extended stay (over 3 months)

-Therefore, residency registration with the local municipal office in Italy is mandatory.
+To stay for more than 3 months the registration with the local municipal office is mandatory.

-After arriving in Pisa, the S1 Certificate must be presented at the desks of the Health District in Via Garibaldi, 198, together with the tax code issued by the Agenzia delle Entrate of Pisa.
+For stays longer than three months, we recommend you request the S1 Certificate at the Health District of your Country before arriving in Italy.
+Once in Pisa, the S1 Certificate must be presented at the Health District in Via Garibaldi, 198, together with the italian tax code.

-With the TEAM card, S1 certificate and tax code they can register with the Italian Health Service for free, choose their general practitioner and access basic services.
+The TEAM card, S1 certificate and tax code help you register with the Italian Health Service for free and choose your general practitioner.

 Registration with the Italian Health Service also facilitates residency registration with the municipality of Pisa, following the procedures outlined above.

-Health care is provided to all EU citizens (belonging to EU Member States and SEE States) who have a TEAM (European Health Insurance Card) or who are registered with the Italian National Health Service.
+Health care is provided to all EU citizens having a European Health Insurance Card (TEAM card) or registered with the Italian National Health Service.

-• If they have a TEAM, they can go directly to any general practitioner, during outpatient hours, and they must access all necessary services on an occasional basis (i.e. they cannot choose their own doctor).
+• If you have a TEAM, you can go directly to any general practitioner, during outpatient hours, and have access all necessary services on an occasional basis (i.e. you cannot choose your own doctor).

 For the list of doctors and outpatient reception hours, please consult the relevant webpage.

-They must arrive with their health card and a photocopy of it (to prevent the doctor from asking for payment for the visit).
+You must have your health card and a photocopy of it (to prevent the doctor from asking for payment for the visit).

-• Registration with the Italian National Health Service – for complex conditions requiring “residential” care or if they need to register residency for stays longer than three months.
+• Registration with the Italian National Health Service – for complex conditions requiring “residential” care or if you need to register residency for stays longer than three months.

-• They must ask the Health Fund of their country of origin for the issuance of the E106 or E109 or S1 certificate.
-They must submit it at the District desks in Via Garibaldi, 198.
+• You must ask the Health District of your Country for the issuance of S1 Certificate and then submit it at the District desks in Via Garibaldi, 198.

 With these forms and the tax code issued by the Agenzia delle Entrate, registration is free and EU citizens are entitled to choose their general practitioner and access basic services.